Epithets of Artemis: S-T

 Tauropolos, usually interpreted as hunting bull goddess.
 Tauropolos was not original in Greece and she has similar functions with foreign goddesses, especially with the mythical bull-goddess.
 The cult can be identified at Halae Araphenides in Attica.
 At the end of the peculiar festival, a man was sacrificed.
 He was killed in the ritual with a sword cutting his throat.
 Strabo mentions that during the night-fest of Tauropolia a girl was raped.

 Thermia, as a healer goddess at Lousoi in Arcadia, where Melampus healed the Proitiden.

 Toxia, or Toxitis, bowstring in torsion, as goddess of hunting in the island of Kos and at Gortyn.
 She is the sister of "Apollo Toxias".

 Triclaria, at Patras.
 Her cult was superimposed on the cult of Dionysos Aisemnetis.
 During the festival of the god the children were wearing garlands of corn-ears.
 In a ritual they laid them aside to the goddess Artemis.
-Triclaria was a priestess of Artemis who made love with her lover in the sanctuary.
+Triclaria was a priestess of Artemis who had sex with her lover in the sanctuary.
 They were punished to be sacrificed in the temple and each year the people should sacrifice a couple to the goddess.
 Europylus came carrying a chest with the image of Dionysos who put an end to the killings.